apocalypticartcollective/eft/_drafts/2026-02-26-Isolation-Two.md

 Sitting in the empty square, where the dirty plastered walls were slowly being decomposed by the roots of old pine trees, he gritted his teeth against the wind.
 Arpaxos hated the sound of wind blowing through pines.
 As a boy, he'd spent his summers in Filothei, where plane trees gently swayed in the warm Athenian breeze, their leaves filtering the blazing sunlight like delicate green shadow dancers.
 Pines were nothing like that.
 Pine needles didn't dance: they were fixed in their contempt for the wind, or maybe out of spite for their more liberal cousins.
 When the wind passed through pines, it was like a vital spirit passing through the fingers of a creature long-dead, fingers that could not embrace the living any more.
 Or would not.

 Arpa squirmed in the corner of the square, his own spirit unsuited to the challenge of the journey, yet the hard wind drove him ever southward.
-And his encounter with the pines of Mani was a cold brush with ancient shades, whose ghostly needles nevertheless dragged against his insides, mocking his belief that he himself was still solid.
+And his encounter with the pines of Mani was a cold brush with ancient shades, whose ghostly needles dragged against his insides, mocking his belief that he himself was still solid.